 There will be three exams in this course.
 Students must bring their Pitt ID card to all exams.
 The use of books, notes or other written materials, computers, cellular phones, and all devices that can render documents, graphics, or connect to the internet are absolutely prohibited.
 Each exam will cover approximately one third of the course material.
 However, the material covered later in the course will often rely on the material covered earlier in the course, so it is difficult to do well on the later exams if you allow your understanding of the early material to deteriorate significantly.
 Each exam be comprised of approximately 40 multiple choice or true/false questions.
 Each exam will constitute 20% of your final course grade.
 The three exams taken together will constitute 60% of your final grade.
 Make-up exams will only be given under extremely special circumstances, such as illness or University-approved travel, and will require a written confirmation from, for example, a medical doctor.
-The exam dates are:
+The exam dates are (Blue for Section 1020, red for section 1100):

-- First exam: Friday, February 4 (in class).

-- Second exam: Friday, March 4 (in class).

-- Third exam: Friday, April 22 (in class).
+- First exam: Friday, February 2/Wednesday, January 31 (in class). - Second exam: Friday, March 8/Wednesday, March 6 (in class). - Third exam: Friday, April 19/Wednesday, April 17 (in class).